 Instructional Coach Information

-Pat is entering her twelfth year with the Romoland School District.
+Pat is entering her thirteenth year with the Romoland School District.
 She is a transfer from Michigan’s educational system, where she taught for 24 years before becoming a Literacy Coach and a facilitator for the MI Department of Education.
 She is a mentor and National Board Certified Teacher: Early Childhood Generalist, along with being a Certified Teacher Leader.
-She is a DIBELS, CELDT, and Language Essentials of Teachers of Reading and Spelling trainer.
+She is a DIBELS, Core Six, and Language Essentials of Teachers of Reading and Spelling trainer.
 Pat was involved in DELTA and recently in TEEM and is also a Leading Edge Digital Educator.
-As an Instructional Coach, Pat is available to provide assistance with the new Wonders and Study Sync Programs; their resources, tutorials and activities.
+She is also Orton-Gillingham trained.
+As an Instructional Coach, Pat is available to provide assistance with early literacy instruction, including Wonders and Study Sync Programs, their resources, tutorials and activities.
 She is available to assist with Language Arts planning, modeling Guided and Close Reading, and also with providing support for high needs students.

-Isabel is beginning her 17th year with the Romoland School District.
+Isabel is beginning her 18th year with the Romoland School District.
 Previously, she taught in the Temecula School District where she co-founded a dual immersion program.
-Her experiences working with educators as a BTSA Support Provider, Master teacher and adjunct professor at Cal-State San Marcos’ College of ED, have all prepared her for her role as a coach.
+Her experiences working with educators as a BTSA Support Provider, Master teacher, and adjunct professor at Cal-State San Marcos’ College of Education have all prepared her for her role as a coach.
 Isabel’s experience also includes being the DELAC Chairperson and EL Coordinator at Chase Middle.
 She holds a Masters in Biliteracy with emphasis on language acquisition and parental involvement.
-Her role as an Instructional Coach is to assist teachers in the areas of English Learners and ELD.
-She will continue to help to implement the new ELD Standards and train for the upcoming ELPAC which has replaced the CELDT.
-Isabel is available to assist you with planning/modeling/teaching lessons in ELD, and assist during PLCs.
+Her role as an Instructional Coach is to assist teachers in the area of English Language Development and English learner reclassification.
+She will continue to help to implement the ELD Standards and train for the ELPAC which has replaced the CELDT.
+Isabel is available to assist you with planning/modeling/teaching lessons in ELD and assist during PLCs.